Looking for something to serve with soups, stews, and casseroles to soak up every last bit of flavor? Try making these buttermilk corn bread muffins.

-Start by melting your butter in the microwave.
+Then, melt your butter in the microwave.
 When it has melted, stir in the sugar and then add the eggs.
 Mix them until everything is well blended.

+Once your ingredients are assembles, remove your cast iron pan from the oven and add the batter.
 I only had one of my corn bread stick pans, so I also used some chocolate colored muffin cups for the remainder of the batter.
 I ended up with 6 corn bread sticks and 9 cornbread muffins.

 Look how cute these cornbread sticks are!